pip-services/pip-services-docs/content/en/python/mongodb/persistence/mongodb_persistence.md

 ---
 type: docs
-title: "IdentifiableMongoDbPersistence"
+title: "MongoDbPersistence"
-linkTitle: "IdentifiableMongoDbPersistence"
+linkTitle: "MongoDbPersistence"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-mongodb-python"
 description: >
-    Abstract persistence component that stores data in MongoDB using plain driver.
+    Abstract persistence component that stores data in MongoDB using the official MongoDB driver.

-    This is the most basic persistence component that is only able to store data items of any type.
-Specific CRUD operations over the data items must be implemented in child classes by accessing **self._db** or **self._collection** properties.
 ---

 **Implements:** [IReferenceable](../../../commons/refer/ireferenceable), [IUnreferenceable](../../../commons/refer/iunreferenceable), [IConfigurable](../../../commons/config/iconfigurable), [IOpenable](../../../commons/run/iopenable), [ICleanable](../../../commons/run/icleanable)

+### Description

+The MongoDbPersistence class allows you to create persistence components that store data in MongoDBs using the official MongoDB driver.

+Important points

+- This is the most basic persistence component that is only able to store data items of any type.
+Specific CRUD operations over the data items must be implemented in child classes by accessing **self.__collection** or **self.__model** properties.

 #### Configuration parameters